jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 * The levels indicated above show when the weakest lining for each piece of armor begins to drop.
 A stronger lining unlocks every 4 levels afterwards until all linings are available for that power armor set.
 * The vanilla sets, shown in italics, are actually provided by the Legendary Power Armor Pieces mod - they are included here for completeness

+### Drop Rates
+By default, each legendary item has a 50% chance of being a weapon, a 40% chance of being armor, and a 10% chance of being power armor.
+If you are using Mod Configuration Menu, you can adjust the split between armor and power armor, but weapons will always make up 50% of the legendary drops.

 ## Power Armored Enemies
 Each faction has different power armor sets that they can wear, with each faction having at least one unique set of power armor.
 There is typically a progression, based on enemy level, of stronger power armor sets.